-CESA represents 102 schools and approximately 45,000 students across two Dioceses representing 17.2% of total school enrolments in SA.
-ATSI students represent approximately 5% of the total enrolment in Catholic schools.
-42% of schools are in the Bottom and Lower Middle SEA Quarter.
+CESA represents 103 schools and approximately 50,000 students across two Dioceses representing 17% of total school enrolments in SA.
+ATSI students represent approximately 2% of the total enrolment in SA Catholic schools.
 Three schools are classified by the Commonwealth as Remote.